 Eugen Engel lived the kind of cultural double life that European Jewish history produced again and again.

 By profession he was a textile merchant.
 By vocation he was a composer.
-That second life might have stayed hidden permanently if not for the survival of a manuscript, the persistence of descendants, and the willingness of a German theater to treat a murdered Jewish amateur not as a curiosity but as a real composer.
+That second life might have stayed hidden permanently if not for the survival of a manuscript, the persistence of descendants, and the willingness of a German theater to treat a murdered Jewish amateur as a composer.

 That is what makes Engel important.